cooncesean/amway-dfx-documentation/auth-profile.md

 ## Refresh Endpoint

 #### Description
-This endpoint retrieves user data
+This endpoint retrieves profile data for the currently authenticated user.

 #### URL